CarylThom/milestone-project-1/README.md

 ## Wireframes

-* Balsmaiq Wireframe  - Have been unable to attach the initial wireframe plan.
-My initial ideas did slightly  differ from the end product.
-Lack of experience  and time constraints did affect the outcome but other areas were improved with layout, colour and images.
+* Balsmaiq Wireframe  - {I Have unfortunately been unable to attach the initial wireframe plan} My initial ideas did slightly differ from the end product but the original layout and choice of images remained very similar.

 ## Features